globalizejs/globalize/doc/api/number/number-parser.md

-## .numberParser( [options] )
+## .numberParser( [options] ) ➜ function( value )

-Return a function that formats a number according to the given options.
+Return a function that parses a String representing a number according to the given options.
+If value is invalid, `NaN` is returned.

+The returned function is invoked with one argument: the String representing a number `value` to be parsed.

 ### Parameters